Language Learning Notes: 4 Ways to Use Them to Become an Expert at Studying

 By writing related words in your language notebook over and over again, even words that are uncommon for most foreigners will start to become common for you.

-By using a themed word list with an audio dictionary app, you’ll not only learn the pronunciation of a foreign word, but you’ll also be able to take notes in your notebook about the pronunciation.
+By using a themed word list with the audio function in your dictionary app, you’ll not only learn the pronunciation of a foreign word, but you’ll also be able to take notes in your notebook about the pronunciation.

 In order for you to remember the pronunciation of a particular letter, you might write down notes like, “sounds like a diesel truck,” or “reminds me of…” Whatever the best way is for you to remember the pronunciation of the word is what you should focus on.